The 9 Best Online Jobs for College Students (2022)

 If they believe you’re a good fit for what their students currently need, you’ll be accepted in no time.

-Once you’re in, tutors can set their own schedule and let students know when they’re available or not.
+Once you’re in, tutors can set their own schedules and let students know when they’re available or not.
 This means that you can attend class, study, and do your regular routine, and you only tutor when it works for you.

 Imagine if you earned an extra $250 per week tutoring, that’d be $1,000 per month!